Online therapy with a licensed therapist. A therapy that is done online or virtually.

 Distress, anxiety, and depression are just some of the mental and emotional conflicts cancer patients contend with apart from their life-threatening illness.
-So in spite of cancer being a physical disease, its sufferers can significantly benefit from psychological interventions such as counseling.
+So in spite of cancer is a physical disease, its sufferers can significantly benefit from psychological interventions such as counseling.

-It is important to note that “online care is not for every patient or practitioner.
-Clients with more serious mental illnesses or addictions likely need more treatment than online therapy can provide.
+It is important to note that ” online care is not for every patient or practitioner.
+Clients with more serious mental illnesses or addictions likely need more treatment than virtual counseling can provide.
 And some clinicians may find certain telehealth modalities difficult.”
 A clinical psychologist Nina Barlevy, PsyD said.
-Online therapy is the same as traditional face-to-face psychotherapy.
+Virtual therapy is the same as traditional face-to-face psychotherapy.
 The only difference is the use of the internet as the medium of communication between the therapist and the patient.
 The latter doesn’t have to meet the former physically as sessions are done via:

 - A software that allows video calls like Skype